 · Tomatoes and tomato-based products

-· Spicy and acidic foods and drinks
+· Other spicy and acidic foods and drinks

 · Foods and drinks containing artificial sweeteners

-3. Avoid Constipation
+3. Avoid constipation

 If your bowel habits are not regular, you may become constipated.
 As the stool backs up in your bowels, this could put pressure on your bladder, causing the irritating urge to urinate.